LePingKYXK/Velocity-ACF/README.md

 The result will save as a `.txt` file and the plot will be shown on the screen.

 ### ############################  Let's Try It! ############################ ###

+A Python 3 verion of VACF was released on Mar.
+18, 2018.